lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+Goodall makes two claims to authority--- one based on her own past predictions, and one based on her status as a pupil of the “celebrated” Don Furioso.
+I can’t find the grounds for either of these, suggesting that Furioso might not have been so “celebrated” --- or that we have very poor records of who is “celebrated.”

 The ESTC mentions two physical holdings--- one in the Bodleian, one in the Somerset Archaeological and Natural History Society.
-The Bodleian copy includes it as part of a bound volume of 87 chapbooks.
+The Bodleian copy includes it as part of a bound volume of 87 chapbooks, which appears to have been bound by Sotherans in the 19thC.
+(I tweeted to Sotherans about it to see if they knew anything.)
 The SANHS database doesn’t show a copy.

 The ESTC record mentions that “TAUa copy bears MS. date 1794” but I don’t know what the TAUa copy is.

-This little chapbook offers a different entry point to late eighteenth-century than the almanacs which have received (comparatively) more attention.[^cf31]
+This little chapbook offers a different entry point to late eighteenth-century astrology than the almanacs which have received (comparatively) more attention.[^cf31]

 José M. Vaquero describes a different observer of the same 1794 that Goodall describes.
 Gaspar Melchor de Jovellanos was a respectable “statesman, author, historian and philosopher” in Spain (Vaquero n. pag.), to which Vaquero seeks to add evidence of his scientific activity.
 Vaquero is himself chiefly interested in the value of Jovellanos’s historic observational data in the contemporary study of stratospheric aerosol: Jovellanos’s description of the moon’s colour “indicates that the stratosphere around 1794 seems to have been undisturbed volcanically,” as expected (Vaquero n. pag.).